yunwaveyuki/BSE_Template_Portfolio/index.md

 My main focus has been on integrating third-party modules to improve the device's utility and personalization, while also giving attention to its visual aesthetics.

 -I'm excited to share that I have successfully integrated various third-party modules into my Magic Mirror.
 These include the cryptocurrency module, the Wi-Fi QR code module, and the weather module.
-By incorporating these modules, I have expanded the capabilities of my Magic Mirror beyond the default features provided by MagicMirrorÂ².
+By incorporating these modules, I have expanded the capabilities of my Magic Mirror beyond the default features provided by MagicMirror².
 For instance, the Wi-Fi QR Code module generates a QR code on the mirror's screen, allowing guests to effortlessly connect to our Wi-Fi network by simply scanning the code.
 This eliminates the need to verbally share the Wi-Fi password or send it via text.

 -Additionally, I have integrated a module that displays real-time cryptocurrency prices for popular coins like Bitcoin, Ethereum, and Litecoin.
 This feature is particularly useful for cryptocurrency enthusiasts who want to stay updated on market fluctuations.

 -To ensure seamless integration, I have also customized the layout and appearance of these modules.
-Furthermore, I have addressed the issue of incorrect timezones to ensure that the displayed information is always accurate and timely.
+Furthermore, I have addressed the issue of incorrect time zones to ensure that the displayed information is always accurate and timely.

 -Throughout this journey, I encountered an unexpected challenge when selecting the correct API key for the weather module.
 The provided list included locations with similar names but different coordinates.
 To overcome this hurdle, I conducted thorough research, ensuring that I selected the precise location settings.